 It remains to be seen if Neyroud’s answer to police leadership is simply another academic fake representation of the Bridge of Sighs or, could it be a piece of educated guess-work?
 Either way, many will still see it as simply, a bridge too far!

 - Police leadership and training face shakeup after Home Office review (guardian.co.uk)

 - Left to its own devices, police culture quickly reverts to type | Hugh Muir (guardian.co.uk)

 - White male culture dominates police, says equality review (guardian.co.uk)

-Posted on April 6, 2011, in Government, Management, Police, Public Sector and tagged Association of Chief Police Officers, Home Office, Home Secretary, Hugh Orde, National Policing Improvement Agency, Peter Neyroud, Police, Professional association, Tom Winsor.
+Posted on 06-04-2011, in Leadership & Management, Police, Public Service Babble and tagged Association of Chief Police Officers, Home Office, Home Secretary, Hugh Orde, National Policing Improvement Agency, Peter Neyroud, Police, Professional association, Tom Winsor.
 Bookmark the permalink.
 10 Comments.